hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 **14 - respiratory system venous endothelium --> adult endothelial progenitor cell**

-The textual definition of a `respiratory system venous endothelium` is the following:
+The textual definition of a `adult endothelial progenitor cell` is the following:
 > An adult angioblastic cell released from the bone marrow, or from the kidney in some teleost species, capable of blood circulation and participation in angiogenesis by differentiating into blood vessel endothelial cells.

 Is this cell type meant to be resident or circulating?
 In case it is a resident type, it would need a new term.
 In case it is circulating, we will need a similar soultion as immune cells.